 Hummingbirds are attracted to feeders that have good nectar recipes, but bees are also attracted to nectar.
 Understanding how both birds and bees act can help in our feeding dilemma.

-But the question remains – how to keep bees away from hummingbird feeder?
+But the question remains – how to keep bees away from hummingbird feeders?
 There are many ways to achieve this without harming birds or bees.
 Here are the best tips that actually work.

 1. Install bee guards